💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Based on reports, we can discuss whether the marketing strategies we currently use are going in the right direction and what improvements should be made to achieve our business goals.
 In my opinion, marketing monitoring without reporting can be just a bunch of abstract information, difficult to understand and draw conclusions from.”

 Looking for a marketing reporting software that will help you make data-driven decision for your business?
 Look no further than Databox!
 Start analyzing data now.

 Many experts agree that you may get the best results by combining marketing monitoring and reporting.
 Each activity has its own purpose and benefits, so why not take the best of both worlds?

-Ashley Cummings of Searchlight Content LLC says that “if you don’t monitor your marketing efforts, you won’t have much to report on.
+Ashley Cummings of Searchlight Content LLC says that “if you don’t monitor your marketing efforts with a business dashboard software, you won’t have much to report on.
 If you don’t send out a report, your teams won’t know what is working, what isn’t working, and what adjustments they need to make.
-I think the best approach is a data dashboard tool that automates the monitoring and reporting processes.
+I think the best approach is a data dashboard software that automates the monitoring and reporting processes.
 That way, you can easily keep tabs on all of your campaigns.”

 So, one simply doesn’t go without the other.
 Jeff Baker of Brafton agrees: “I believe marketing monitoring should INFORM marketing reporting.
 Ideally, monitoring the correct KPIs in your marketing dashboard should result in commercially relevant insights in your marketing reporting.”

 Miranda Yan of VinPit explains why each of these activities are critical for your business: